andrewgiuliani/PyDGSRD/README.md

 * `RP`: merge only to the right, periodically.
 All of the above options use a specified tolerance (TOL) in the code.

 After the grid generator finishes, it output three files.
+- The file with extension `.dat`, contains the `N+1` grid endpoints.
+- The file with extension `.pdat` contains the preprocessing information that specifies the merging neighborhoods.
+The file contains three columns corresponding to `m`, `M`, and `overlaps` in the code.  `m` and `M` specify the indices of the first and last cell in the merging neighbourhoods.
+For example the merging neighborhood associated to cell 5 is made up of cells with indices `m[5], m[5]+1, ..., M[5]`.  `overlaps` contains the number of neighborhoods that overlap each cell in the grid.
-The file with extension `.dat`, contains the grid endpoints.
-The file with extension `.pdat` contains the preprocessing information that specifies the merging neighborhoods.
+- The file with extension `.mdat` contains metadata about the preprocessing stage: cell size to be used in the CFL condition, which merging algorithm was chosen, the merging tolerance, and type of random grid that was generated.

 ## 🏃🏻‍♀️&nbsp; Running the code